ZMUni Compliance Centre

 China Cosmetic Ingredients Regulatory FAQ

-How should we understand the registration and filing of new cosmetic ingredients?
+How should we understand the registration and notification of new cosmetic ingredients?

-After completing the registration and filing of a new ingredient, what obligations do the registrant and filer have?
+After completing the registration and notification of a new ingredient, what obligations do the registrant and filer have?

 According to the regulations, the registrant and filer of a new cosmetic ingredient are responsible for the quality and safety of the ingredient.
 New cosmetic ingredients that have been registered or filed are subject to a safety monitoring period.
 During this period, the registrant and filer should closely monitor the safe use of the ingredient, collect and organize relevant information on its use as required by the regulations, and prepare an annual report on the safety monitoring of the new cosmetic ingredient.
 Within 30 working days before the end of each monitoring year, the report should be submitted to the technical evaluation organization via the information service platform.
 If the registrant or filer discovers any situation during the use of the new ingredient that should be reported to the technical evaluation organization according to the regulations or deems it necessary to report, they should immediately prepare a report on the safety risk control of the new cosmetic ingredient and submit it to the technical evaluation organization via the information service platform.

-How long is the filing period for new cosmetic ingredients?
+How long is the notification period for new cosmetic ingredients?

 Can other companies still apply for a new ingredient that has already been applied for?

-What are the requirements for foreign language documents in the registration and filing of new cosmetic ingredients?
+What are the requirements for foreign language documents in the registration and notification of new cosmetic ingredients?

 What should be done if the authorization letter for the responsible person within China expires?